andrewcooke/choochoo/docs/data-model.md

   the injury and, for a particular medicine or treatment, might be on certain days.

 * Training plans.
-In this case the tree structure of Topics is used heavily and individual entries may be only a single day.
+In this case the tree structure of Topics is important and individual entries may be for only a single day.